-We continue our explanation of the somewhat dizzying array of different types of molding and accessories available for RTA kitchen cabinets.
-Today we’re looking at toe kick molding, which is an essential part of any professional-looking kitchen remodel.
+Toe kick molding is an essential part of any professional-looking kitchen remodel.
 It does, however, beg a couple of questions, such as: “Do I really need this stuff?” and “Why isn’t this built in automatically?”

 Well … probably, yes.
 The toe kick is the recessed area between the base cabinets and the floor.
 It may seem like a silly little design element, but actually it’s essential for comfortable use of kitchen counters.
 It provides an area for your toes to go while you use the kitchen, allowing your legs and waist to be flush with the front of the cabinets, and the countertop.
-This enables comfortable use of the entire depth of the counter.
+Without it, your feet would bump into the bottom of the cabinet and you’d have to stand back from the counter to work.
+Cabinet toe kick enables comfortable use of the entire depth of the counter.

-So if it’s so essential, why don’t cabinets simply come with finished toe kick areas by default?
-Well, not all floors are perfectly level, and not all cabinet bases are perfectly level either, since they’re assembled in your home, by you.
+So if it’s so essential, why don’t cabinets simply come with finished toe kick by default?
+Well, not all floors are perfectly level, and not all cabinet bases are perfectly level either.
 An important step in base cabinet installation involves shimming the cabinets to make sure they’re all level at the top.
-This prevents stored objects from rolling in one direction, and provides the most stable surface for the counter to rest on.
+This prevents anything from rolling in one direction, and provides the most stable surface for the counter to rest on.
 But those shims mean there might be a gap between the bottom of the cabinet, and the floor.

 Cabinet toe kick molding to the rescue!
 Because it’s a separate piece, you can trim it to the exact shape you need, to make sure there’s no gap, and to ensure that your cabinets look like they were built into the house, not just placed on the floor like furniture.